CDCgov/cfa-immunization-uptake-projection/docs/model_details.md

 \end{align*}
 ```

-The model's functional structure describes the latent true uptake curve $c_{t,G_1,...,G_I}$, which will serve as the mean of the beta distribution in the beta-binomial likelihood in the observation-layer.
+ $c_{t,G_1,...,G_I}$ serves as the mean of the beta distribution in the beta-binomial likelihood in the observation-layer.
 A fixed concentration parameter $d$ is also required to completely describe this beta distribution.
 From the mean and concentration, the two shape parameters of the beta distribution are as follows:

 ```math
 \begin{align*}